DavePearce/JBuildFS/README.md

 #### Sources

-A content source is an instance of `Content.Source<K,V>`, and provides an API for reading structured content out of a store.
+A content source is an instance of `Content.Source<K>`, and provides an API for reading structured content out of a store.
 Content sources (and sinks) are hierarchically structured into a tree-like organisation (roughly similar to that of a file system).
 The